 - Lie on the back with the legs bent and the arms at the sides.

-- Tighten the stomach muscles and press the back into the floor.
+- Tighten the abdominal muscles and press the back into the floor.

-- Tilt the hips and pelvis slightly upward and hold the position, focusing on the breath for a few seconds.
+- Tilt the hips and pelvis upward and hold that position, breathing deeply for a few seconds.